kayla-manning/election-analysis-2020/posts/final.md

 [^data]: All data for this model is publicly available online.
 While many online sources host the data used in this model, the data for the 2020 state-level polls came from [FiveThirtyEight](https://projects.fivethirtyeight.com/polls-page/president_polls.csv), and the national GDP growth numbers came from the [US Bureau of Economic Analysis](https://www.bea.gov/data/gdp/gross-domestic-product).

 [^variation]: To vary the voting-eligible population (VEP) and the probability of voting for each party, I drew the values from a normal distribution.
-For the VEP, I used a normal distribution centered at each state's VEP in 2016 and used a standard deviation of twice the standard deviation of the VEP in all years from 1980-2016, anticipating greater variation in turnout due to COVID-19.
-To simulate fluctuations in the probability of voting for each party, I took the absolute value of a draw from a normal distribution centered at the predicted probability for 2020 with a standard deviation equivalent to that party's standard deviation of the two-party popular vote within the respective state from 1992-2016.
+For the VEP, I used a normal distribution centered at each state's VEP in 2016 and used a standard deviation of 1.25 the standard deviation of the VEP in all years from 1980-2016, anticipating greater variation in turnout due to COVID-19 and accounting for [historic turnout](https://www.cnn.com/2020/10/30/politics/texas-2020-early-vote/index.html) thus far in states like Texas.
+To simulate fluctuations in the probability of voting for each party, I took the absolute value of a draw from a normal distribution centered at the predicted probability for 2020 with a standard deviation equivalent to that party's standard deviation of the two-party popular vote in the last three elections (2008-2016) within the respective state.

 [^oos-classification]: Not all states had enough state-level polling data to conduct the out-of-sample validation for each year; this percentage excludes NA values.

 [^tossup]: This counts the proportion of times that neither candidate received at least 270 electoral votes.
 In the case of a [tie](https://www.270towin.com/content/electoral-college-ties/), the House of Representatives would decide the winner of the presidential election.

 [^survey-monkey]: State-level polling in 2016 did quite a [poor job](https://fivethirtyeight.com/features/the-polls-are-all-right/) of forecasting the election outcomes.
 Since this forecast uses state polls as the variable for public opinion, I aimed to exclude heavily biased or inaccurate polls where possible.
-To do this, I utilized FiveThirtyEight's [pollster ratings](https://projects.fivethirtyeight.com/pollster-ratings/).
-In states with enough polling data, I only included state-level polls from sources rated between A+ to C-.
-If a state did not have enough data with these guidelines, I loosened the restrictions to include pollsters with ratings between A+ to C/D. Notably, only one pollster did not meet these criteria.
-If a state did not have enough polling data within those constraints, I removed all pollster rating constraints.
-As one of only two pollsters to receive a rating of D-, SurveyMonkey has an extremely low rating but issues the most polls--nearly ten times as much as the second most prolific pollster.
-This low quality but high quantity makes polls from this source incredibly problematic.
-I only included SurveyMonkey polls for states that lacked sufficient state-level polling from all other pollsters.
+To do this, I utilized FiveThirtyEight's [pollster ratings](https://projects.fivethirtyeight.com/pollster-ratings/), which assigns grades ranging from A+ to D- to each poll.
+SurveyMonkey is one of only two pollsters with a rating of D-, but the platform issues the most polls out of anyone--nearly ten times as much as the second most prolific pollster.
+This low quality and high quantity makes polls from this source incredibly problematic.
+In order to account for this, I applied an aggressive weighting scheme in an attempt to "crowd out" the low-rated polls.
+In calculating the polling averages, I counted A-rated polls 20 times, B-rated polls 15 times, C-rated polls 6 times, and other polls only once.
+Some states have a shortage of high-rated polls, which does not allow me to exclude low-quality polls altogether.
+This weighting scheme allows me to use the same technique for every state.

 [^healy-2014]: [Healy and Lenz, 2014] Healy, A. and Lenz, G. S. (2014).
 Substituting the End for the Whole: Why Voters Respond Primarily to the Election-Year Economy.
 American journal of political science, 58(1):31–47.